 High-Deductible Health Plans (HDHP)

-HDHPs can be used in conjunction with a health savings account (HSA).
-An HSA is a type of savings account that lets you set aside pre-tax dollars to use toward qualified health expenditures.
-Typically, HSA holders are issued a debit card that can be used to pay for things like dental exams, new glasses, doctors’ office visits, and so on.
-While all purchases made through an HSA are tax-free, there is a limit to the amount of money you can contribute to an HSA in a given year.
-Also, funds in an HSA rollover from one year to the next if you leave them unused.
+HDHPs are often used in conjunction with a health savings account (HSA).
+An HSA is a type of savings account that lets you set aside pre-tax dollars to spend later on qualified health expenditures.
+Typically, HSA holders are issued a debit card backed by their savings balance that can be used to pay for things like dental exams, new glasses, doctors’ office visits, and other medical costs.

 Catastrophic Health Insurance